robot5000-design/ms2/documentation/manual-test-ref.md

 - #13 - jshint suggested highscore should be accessed via dot notation bug.

-    _dot notation did not work properly with edge.
-Reverted to square bracket notation._
+    _Although initially dot notation did not appear to work with edge browser, tried this again and discovered that must have had something else wrong the first time it was tried.
+It appears to work fine on edge.
+Had an idea the problem on the first attempt was that the highscore object still existed in local storage.
+    It should have been deleted to reset._

 - #12 - If answers are answered too quickly it appears the timer has not started bug.
 Then the timer is not cleared and continues to run.